 Guidelines from W3C-WAI are normative in all work that involves keeping itslearning accessible for users with disabilities.

 Feedback from our users is always taken into account when we are designing our products.
 Where it has been especially challenging to choose a particular solution, the feedback we receive from practical testing with disabled people has been most important, and has been prioritized to higher than the required guidelines.
+We welcome feedback related to accessibility and do our best to mitigage problems as soon as we can.

 Support for navigation and orientation